Alfred Dolge Hose Co. No. 1 Building

 Alfred Dolge Hose Co.
 No. 1 Building is a historic fire station located at Dolgeville in Herkimer County, New York.
 It was built about 1890 and is a two-story, gable roofed, utilitarian frame structure above a cut stone basement.
 It features a steeply pitched, standing seam metal roof and open belfry with a pyramidal roof.
 It was originally built as a commercial structure, converted for use as a fire station in 1901, and used as such until 1991.

 It was listed on the National Register of Historic Places in 1994.

+The building is currently occupied by the Dolgeville-Manheim Historical Society.